bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 ## The Setup

-There are two variables you will need to adjust manually:

-* The `g:max_line` variable specified the size of the top and bottom comment bars (`MakeBar` needs a fixed size).

-* The `g:comment_char` variable defines the comment character of the language you are using.

-The `g:comment_char` variable is specific to the programming language you are using.
+You first need to set the `g:comment_char` variable, which is specific to the programming language you are using.
 It should be placed in a file named `FILETYPE.vim` (where `FILETYPE` is the filetype used for the language) inside the `ftplugin` directory (run `:h ftplugin` in vim for more information).
 The rest of the code can be copied directly into your `vimrc` file.

 Finally, I have the following mapping defined in my `vimrc` which you can use as is or customize to your liking (or just call `MakeBox` directly):